Controllability and ergodicity of 3D primitive equations driven by a finite-dimensional force: Proof of Proposition

-and $\zeta=\pi_2 \xi$.
-For any $r>0$, we show that~$w(1)\to 0$ in~$V$ as~$\delta\to 0^+$ uniformly with respect to $u_0$ and $\zeta$ satisfying Note that $v=\pi_1 w $ is a solution of the following equation: Using \eqref{6.1} and \eqref{E:qban}, we see that this equation is equivalent to In a similar way, $\te=\pi_2 w$ is a solution of the equation which, in view of \eqref{6.2} and \eqref{E:B2}, can be rewritten as follows:
+uniformly with respect to $u_0$ and $\zeta$ satisfying Note that $v=\pi_1 w $ is a solution of the following equation: Using \eqref{6.1} and \eqref{E:qban}, we see that this equation is equivalent to In a similar way, $\te=\pi_2 w$ is a solution of the equation which, in view of \eqref{6.2} and \eqref{E:B2}, can be rewritten as follows: